Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware: Introduction

 The paper is organized as follows.
 In \Cref{sec:gpu2025:notation}, the mathematical notation used throughout the paper is introduced. \Cref{sec:gpu2025:interactive_multichannel_auralization} provides an overview of the proposed system implementation, including a detailed description of fast convolution methods.
 In \Cref{sec:gpu2025:uniform_partitioned_convolution}, the uniform partitioned convolution algorithm used in the proposed framework for real-time auralization is presented. \Cref{sec:gpu2025:implementation} details the Python implementation of the partitioned convolution algorithm and the real-time auralization system.
-In \Cref{sec:gpu2025:performance}, the results of the performance evaluation of the proposed framework is presented, comparing the \gls{gpu}-based implementation with a \gls{cpu}-based implementation.
+In \Cref{sec:gpu2025:performance}, the performance benchmark results of the proposed framework is presented, which compares the processing time of the \gls{gpu}-based implementation with the \gls{cpu}-based implementation.
+In \Cref{sec:gpu2025:e2e_latency}, the end-to-end latency of the proposed auralization system is presented for different block sizes.
 Finally, \Cref{sec:gpu2025:conclusion} concludes the paper and discusses future research directions.